 Extra strong steel wire (5 mm) that fray when broken, making reuse impossible

 The extra strong steel wire of the Cable Seal 500 consists of a series of braided steel wires.
 The total diameter is 5.0 mm.
 The thinner wires that are braided together have a diameter of 1.15 mm.
 The 1.15 mm wire also consists of stranded wires with a diameter of 0.35 mm.

 The robust wire is braided to obtain more grip in the aluminum housing.
-The braided steel wire also ensures that unauthorized persons do not have access to the closure.
+The braided steel wire also ensures that unauthorized people do not have access to the lock.
 When the steel wire is cut, the steel wire will fray.
 For example, it is not possible to reseal the steel wire of the container seal.
 Reuse is impossible with the Cable Seal 500.
 This makes the seal extra safe.